 How PTSD and Addiction Connect

 When you can’t deal with it anymore, you self-medicate.
-Opioids and alcohol help numb you.
+Opioids and alcohol are two specific drugs that users enjoy because they help numb you.
 They take the edge off.
 They calm you down.
+This can temporarily relieve a few of the symptoms of PTSD but a reliance on these substances to relieve symptoms creates the potential for addiction.

 Cocaine and other stimulants give you a false sense of self-confidence and strength.
 You feel like you’re in control again.
 However, the artificial sensations don’t last long.
-In their wake, you develop an addiction.
+In their wake, you develop an addiction which only compounds your problems.

 Getting Help in Rehab